-Q. How long will patients stay on pembrolizumab?

-- A. The prescribing information indicates until disease progression or unacceptable toxicity.
+- Q. How long will patients stay on pembrolizumab? - A. The prescribing information indicates until disease progression or unacceptable toxicity for up to 24 months.
 The interpretation of these criteria varies from institution to institution and from provider to provider. - Q. Are there standard dosage reductions for irAEs associated with pembrolizumab? - A. There are no dosage reductions for irAEs associated with pembrolizumab.
 The dose is either held until the irAE resolves sufficiently (typically to Grade 0 or Grade 1) or, if the irAE is severe enough, pembrolizumab is discontinued permanently. - Q. Does the safety profile of pembrolizumab differ when it is used in various tumor types? - A. Generally, the safety profile of pembrolizumab is similar across tumor types.
 However, the context may be different-patients with other tumor types may have differing comorbidities or underlying organ dysfunction.
 For example, lung cancer patients may have underlying lung disease that will exacerbate shortness of breath associated with pneumonitis.
 In addition, patients with melanoma may experience a higher proportion of vitiligo than patients with other tumor types. - Q. How do I counsel my patients about immunizations? - A. That's a logical question, given that the checkpoint inhibitors alter the immune response.
-Advise your patients not to receive live vaccines (eg, measles, mumps, and rubella and the varicella vaccine [Zostavax[®]]) because they have not been evaluated in this setting.
+Advise your patients not to receive live vaccines (eg, measles, mumps, and rubella and the varicella vaccine [Zostavax®]) because they have not been evaluated in this setting.
 The use of attenuated vaccines has been and continues to be evaluated.
 Counsel patients to discuss all immunizations with the oncology team prior to administration so the benefits and risks can be weighed on an individual basis.
-For example, SHINGRIX[®], approved in 2017, is an attenuated (non-live) varicella vaccine; its use be discussed with the oncology team if a recommendation is being made for the patient to receive the injection series.
-Annual influenza vaccine is a live attenuated influenza vaccine and should not be administered to patients treated with immune checkpoint inhibitors.
+For example, SHINGRIX®, approved in 2017, is an attenuated (non-live) varicella vaccine; its use should be discussed with the oncology team if a recommendation is being made for the patient to receive the injection series.
+Annual influenza vaccination with the inactivated influenza vaccine is recommended and has been found to be safe for patients receiving immune checkpoint inhibitors.
+The nasal spray flu vaccine is a live attenuated influenza vaccine and should not be administered to patients treated with immune checkpoint inhibitors.